 One of the biggest problems first time backpackers make when planning for their first trip is under budgeting.

 The obvious way to deal with this is to stay away from the well worn tourist trails and head ‘off the beaten track’ where things will generally be cheaper.
-But to be honest sometimes these places are popular and well worn for a reason and you really don’t want to miss them, so instead just take a little side step off the well worn trail and stay in the place next door to or down the road from the one listed in the guide book.
-They will often be cheaper to try and compete and will often be more appreciative of your business.
+But to be honest sometimes these places are popular and well worn for a reason and you really don’t want to miss out on them, so instead just take a little side step off the well worn trail and stay in the place next door to or down the road from the one listed in the guide book.
+Find that little boutique hotel that isn’t on any of the aggregate booking sites, usually they are on the same street as the ones who are.
+They will often be cheaper to try and compete, far superior in quality and will often be more appreciative of your business.

 Food and drink – especially alcohol – is another area where backpackers tend to under budget for.
 During the planning stage many people may have read that those travelling on a budget can get away with spending a certain amount per day on food, which may not be technically incorrect, but that amount doesn’t include that second or third helping of Pad Thai from that street vendor on Khao San road (hey, I was hungry), that fancy meal you splurged on, that extra fancy desert you couldn’t resist or those few beers and the vodka bucket you had on a night out with those other backpackers you just met.
 Enjoying yourself is just part of the backpacking experience, and you wouldn’t want to deny yourself the opportunity just because your budget says you can’t.

 Now don’t get me wrong, I’m all for sticking to a budget – in fact it is necessary to do so to an extent – but there really is no point in backpacking if you are just going to deny yourself some of the pleasures of travel and live like a pauper with no money.
+This is why it is essential to have a budget that is realistic and will allow you to do what you want to do.
 Travelling frugally is one thing, being cheap and denying yourself amazing experiences is another.
 So just budget properly and leave yourself a little room in your budget so that you can enjoy your travels.

-Travel costs are another area where people seriously under budget for, that’s if they plan for it at all.
+Travel costs are another area where people seriously under budget for, that’s if they plan for it at all, and by this I mean the actual cost of transit and transport options.
 This isn’t just about the expense of an extra taxi, bemo or tuk tuk fares all adding up (although this is a significant issue that people don’t always take into account), I’m talking about the extra trips, the unexpected jaunts over a border to see a site you didn’t know was there, that boat ride to the next island because of the can’t miss party you have just been told about or that budget airline fare because you just can’t face another 12 hour overnight bus.
 It is extremely common when backpacking for plans to change suddenly, especially if you are travelling for an extended period.
 There is absolutely nothing wrong with this – in fact this is what should happen, plans should always be flexible – but you should prepare for it by having enough leeway in your budget to soak up the extra expense.
 Those extra flights, boat rides or coach trips may be relatively reasonable (especially if you compare them to prices back home, and especially again if you happen to live in Britain), but these costs do add up.

-Don’t get me wrong, as costs go all these aren’t all that huge, and backpacking is still an excellent and comparatively cheap way of travelling the world.
+Don’t get me wrong, as costs go all of these things aren’t all that huge on their own, and backpacking is still an excellent and comparatively cheap way of travelling the world.
 These are just some of the little things that can crop up during your travels that can hit your wallet harder than you thought they would and put huge dents in your otherwise perfectly thought out budget plan.
-The effects are worse when your budget is ultra tight and has no room for error or manoeuvre, because these are often the costs that can creep up on you without you realising it.
+The effects are worse when your budget is ultra tight and has no room for error or manoeuvre because these are often the costs that can creep up on you without you realising it.

 The key to getting a great budget and not having anything like the examples above scupper it is research, knowledge and preparation.
 If you are aware of these little surprises beforehand, you won’t get any nasty shocks when you start running out of money sooner than you thought.
 You can prepare for them and leave a little bit of leeway in your budget to absorb them.
 That way you can still travel the world on a budget, but enjoy your travels and not have to worry about missing out on that little bit of comfort or that extra once in a lifetime experience because you can’t afford it.